ningweinw/iengage/project-files/case-study/Data and AI/AI Services for Retail Operations.md

     const correctItemId = placeholder.dataset.accept;
     const correctItem = document.getElementById(correctItemId);

-    // Check if the placeholder contains the correct item if (placeholder.childNodes.length > 0) {
+    // If the placeholder contains an incorrect item, move it back to the left column if (placeholder.childNodes.length > 0) {
       const currentItem = placeholder.firstChild;

       if (currentItem.id !== correctItemId) {
+        document.getElementById('left-column').appendChild(currentItem);
-        // If the placeholder contains an incorrect item, move it back to the left column document.getElementById('left-column').appendChild(currentItem);
+        currentItem.style.display = 'block'; // Ensure the item is visible in the left column }
-        placeholder.textContent = ''; // Clear the placeholder
     }
-    }

     // Place the correct item only if it's not already in the placeholder if (!placeholder.contains(correctItem)) {
+      if (correctItem.parentNode) {
+        correctItem.parentNode.removeChild(correctItem); // Remove it from its previous position }
-      placeholder.textContent = ''; // Clear the placeholder text
+      placeholder.textContent = ''; // Clear placeholder text
       placeholder.appendChild(correctItem);
     }
   });